ohsuhyeon0119/huffman-compressor/README.md

 Each byte value (ASCII code) corresponds to a single character and is converted into a variable-length codeword by the Huffman algorithm.
 The *.huff file is a compressed file format.

+This algorithm Implementation does not achieve significant compression efficiency on data that is already in a compressed format.
+It is more suitable for files where frequency differences are meaningful, such as text files.
+For example, on a test.txt file generated with Lorem Ipsum text, it shows approximately 50% compression efficiency.

 ## Usage